On this page you will find information on language revision - how to order and what to do before you send a document for revision.

 - Send your text in an editable format.
 This normally means Word, Excel or Powerpoint.
 You will then get your file back with tracked changes to allow you to see all proposed changes before accepting them.

-- You can also send a pdf file for revision.
+- You can also send a pdf file for revision, but this should be avoided as far as possible.
 Proposed changes will then be added as comments in the pdf file.
 This is a more time-consuming, and therefore more costly, procedure.
 You will also need to enter any changes yourself in the original file.
 An option could be to save the pdf as Word, even if Word was not the original format.
 If you do, make sure to enclose the pdf as well for reference.

 - Make sure you send the final version of your document.
 Making changes once the reviser has started working is costly and time-consuming.